 About this Project

 Beach Green Dunes II is in affordable multi-family passive house project in the Edgemere neighborhood of Far Rockaway, New York.
 As a result of Hurricane Sandy, resilient and sustainable building has come to the forefront in this part of Queens.
 INTUS Windows’ long life cycle, strong structural ratings, and excellence attributes for coastal buildings will ensure this building can withstand the region’s extreme weather.
 The mixed-income project has INTUS AW rated Arcade double pane steel reinforced casement polymer windows.
-Once building II (pictured) is complete, this is anticipated to be the largest building in the U.S. to achieve PHIUS certification!
+Building II is the largest building in the U.S. to achieve PHIUS certification!